Frequently Asked Questions

 Ford and its environmental consultant Arcadis has completed extensive testing for soil and water contamination across the site.

-Some impacts have been found and will be cleaned up by Ford with oversight from the Minnesota Pollution Control Agency.
+Some impacts have been found and are being cleaned up by Ford with oversight from the Minnesota Pollution Control Agency.
 Ford is cleaning up the site for a mix of uses, including commerce, employment, housing and open space.
 Some uses, such as residential, may be restricted from parts of the site.
 Cleanup efforts are expected to be complete by mid-2019.

 Learn more about the environmental remediation.